phbouchet/ViT-pytorch/README.md

 # Vision Transformer
+This is a re-reimplementation of Jeonsworld's [PyTorch implementation of the ViT](https://github.com/jeonsworld/ViT-pytorch), which is almost 5 years old at this point.
+This implementation seeks to overhaul the PyTorch implementation by re-implementing the code in PyTorch Lightning to reduce boilerplate code, and facilitate compatibility with logging tools such as Tensorboard.
+Additionally, some bugs are fixed from the previous repo's implementation, such as replacing Apex's AMP and DDP strategies with torch.cuda's own stable implementations.

 Pytorch reimplementation of [Google's repository for the ViT model](https://github.com/google-research/vision_transformer) that was released with the paper [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929) by Alexey Dosovitskiy, Lucas Beyer, Alexander Kolesnikov, Dirk Weissenborn, Xiaohua Zhai, Thomas Unterthiner, Mostafa Dehghani, Matthias Minderer, Georg Heigold, Sylvain Gelly, Jakob Uszkoreit, Neil Houlsby.

 This paper show that Transformers applied directly to image patches and pre-trained on large datasets work really well on image recognition task.